<< Yesterday

 1969 Willie Davis, with his sixth-inning double in the team's 5-4 loss to New York at Dodger Stadium, breaks a 53-year-old franchise record by hitting safely in thirty consecutive games.
 The LA outfielder surpasses the streak established by Zack Wheat in 1916 when the team played in Brooklyn.

-1972 Coming to bat in the top of the eighth inning trailing 8-0, the Mets score seven runs and add another four tallies in the ninth to stun the Astros, 11-8.
+1972 Trailing 8-0 in the top of the eighth inning, the Mets score seven runs and add another four tallies in the ninth to stun the Astros, 11-8.
 The come-from-behind victory is the Amazins' biggest comeback in franchise history.

 1972 With his 2,971st hit in a Pirates uniform, Roberto Clemente breaks Honus Wagner's record for the most hits in the franchise's history.
 The historic blow is a three-run homer off San Francisco hurler Sam McDowell in the bottom of the fourth inning in an eventual 6-3 victory for the Bucs at Three Rivers Stadium.